Pawsanie/Steam_statistics_ETL/README.md

 Usually this situation is adjacent to the previous point.
 * Some apps and DLCs may be missing tags.
 Most often this applies to various OSTs, in which case the cell will be empty.
-* If the release of the application, or DLS has not yet occurred, then the cells of the steam_release_date column will be marked "in the pipelane".
+* If the release of the application, or DLC has not yet occurred, then the cells of the steam_release_date column will be marked "in the pipelane".

 ****